 - Azure Virtual Desktop Client (App ID a85cf173-4192-42f8-81fa-777a763e6e2c)

 There is also the option to create conditions to filter out this rule based on your company’s public IP address.
 The result is that your users (working on trusted locations) can access your Azure Virtual Desktop environment with only the username and password.
 Once they switch back to another network e.g. from home – Azure MFA will prompt again.

 Enter in all your (public) IP addresses that you want to whitelist from Azure MFA enforcement – in the – trusted ips – section.
 Learn here more on MFA – location filtering.

-Note: The following setting will also apply to the Windows Virtual Desktop – HTML5 RDWeb environment (aka.ms/WVDWeb).
+Note: The following setting will also apply to the Azure Virtual Desktop – HTML5 RDWeb environment (aka.ms/AVDWeb).